qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    Creating a New SpatiaLite layer Dialog |nix|

 The first step is to select an existing SpatiaLite database or to create a new SpatiaLite database.
-This can be done with the browse button |browsebutton| to the right of the database field.
+This can be done with the browse button |browseButton| to the right of the database field.
 Then, add a name for the new layer, define the layer type, and specify the coordinate reference system with **[Specify CRS]**.
 If desired, you can select |checkbox| :guilabel:`Create an autoincrementing primary key`.